odigity/simpleset/docs/integrations.md

 ## Graphene

-Unfortunately, working with [Graphene](https://pypi.org/projects/graphene/) is much more complicated due to its horrificly awful design and implementation.
+Working with [Graphene](https://pypi.org/projects/graphene/) is far more complicated due to its horrifically awful design and implementation.
 Fortunately, I've already lived through that pain, and can provide a solution.

 **Import Warning**

 You will need to import one of the two classes in `simpleset.graphene`.
-That module will need to import the `graphene` package — which is not a dependency of this package! — so make sure it's already installed before you do this.
+That module imports the `graphene` module — which is not listed as a dependency! — so make sure it's already installed before you do this.
 (In practice, this shouldn't be a problem, as anyone who needs to generate Graphene enums surely has `graphene` listed in their project dependencies.)

 ##### Classes